Asavarkhul/mvvmApp/README.md

 Since a coordinator is responsible of the entire flow of a specific flow (or stack), do not create a coordinator per viewController ☝️.

-The only way of using a coordinator, is to instanciate it (by injecting in it if necessary some specific ojetcs) and call the `start()` method, and **THAT'S ALL**.
+The only way of using a coordinator, is to instanciate it (by injecting in it if necessary some specific ojetcs) and call the `start()` method, and **that's all**.
 The entire logic will be encapsulated by delegation for the rest of the navigation.

 #### Repository: